-Combined, these areas:
+Combined, these regions:

-However, at peak times journeys are likely to remain long and relatively unreliable, largely because of congestion on Auckland's southern motorway.
+However, at peak times journeys by road are likely to remain long and relatively unreliable.
+This is largely because of congestion on Auckland's motorway network.

 For rail to be successful, it will require a substantial programme of investment that includes:

 - new, faster trains